Developer Guidelines

 Status and Error Codes

-Following list describes common types of client statuses on API calls that receive request bodies: All CDQ Cloud Platform services provide a response object comprising an HTTP status code and optionally a response entity (e.g. a business partner).
+The following list describes common types of client statuses on API calls that receive request bodies: All CDQ Cloud Platform services provide a response object comprising an HTTP status code and optionally, a response entity (e.g., a business partner).
 The response entities are described by the particular web method documentation.
 The following listing defines the meaning of HTTP status codes in the context of CDQ Cloud Platform services:

 CodeTechnical KeyDescription